JustUtahCoders/comunidades-unidas-internal/api-docs/client-files.md

 #### Success

-An HTTP 204 status is returned if the deletion was sucessful
+An HTTP 204 status is returned if the deletion was successful

 An HTTP 403 status is return if you cannot delete the file